 Graham served as state legislative chairman of the California Association of Adoption Agencies (CAAA) for many years and was elected President of the organization for a four year term.
 The focus of his advocacy has been improving the path to a permanent family for foster children, ensuring that all adoptions equally balance the needs and rights of adoptees, birth parents and adoptive parents, and securing an adoptee’s right to open records.
 In this capacity he served on Governor Wilson’s Adoption Advisory Council and on Governor Davis’s Child Welfare Stakeholders Group.
 The recommendations stemming from these bodies resulted in a substantial redesign of the child welfare system to the considerable benefit of children and families.
 In 2008 Graham was honored as an “Angel in Adoption” by the Congressional Committee on Adoption, in Congress and at the White House.

-Graham’s concern that children must be adequately matched with families led him to design and create California’s internet matching database system, which he continues to support and maintain.
-Over 11,000 children have been registered with this exchange over a sixteen year period.
+Graham’s concern that children must be adequately matched with families led him to design and create California’s secure and public internet matching database system, which he continues to support and maintain.
+Over 13,000 children have been registered with this exchange over a 22 year period.

 Graham is available individually, or with Adam Pertman and other consultants, to help plan and implement strategies to expand family recruitment, prepare families for placement, and develop funding for needed services especially post-adoption.
 He is an experienced advocate at the local, state and national levels.

 As an expert witness in adoption-related and child welfare matters, Graham has been deposed and testified in a range of cases regarding the placement of children, agency procedures, standards of care and legislative intent.
 He has served as a temporary Administrative Law Judge in two California counties.